MagaluCloud/terraform-provider-mgc/docs/resources/dbaas_instances_backups.md

 - `engine_id` (String)
 - `finished_at` (String)
 - `id` (String) Value referring to backup Id.
+- `instance` (Attributes) This response object provides details about a database instance associated with a backup.
+It is provided only if the originating database instance of the backup is not deleted.
+If the originating instance is deleted, no instance details will be provided. (see [below for nested schema](#nestedatt--instance))
 - `location` (String)
 - `name` (String)
 - `size` (Number) Backup file size in kilobytes (1024 kilobytes = 1 megabyte).